집합론

 \[p^{-1}(p(X))\supseteq X\]

-The reverse inclusion does not hold in general, but if \(X\) is \(R\)-saturated, then the reverse inclusion also holds.
-For each \(x\in X\), since \(p^{-1}(\left\{p(x)\right\})\subseteq X\),
+In general, the reverse inclusion does not hold, but if \(X\) is \(R\)-saturated, then the reverse inclusion also holds.
+For each \(x\in X\), since \(p^{-1}(\left\{p(x)\right\})\subseteq X\), we have

 \[p^{-1}(p(X))=\bigcup_{x\in X}p^{-1}(\left\{p(x)\right\})\subseteq X\]

-On the other hand, even if \(X\) is not \(R\)-saturated, the set \(p^{-1}(p(X))\) becomes \(R\)-saturated.
-To see this, choose \(x\in p^{-1}(p(X))\) arbitrarily, and let any \(x'\) satisfying \(x\sim_{\tiny R} x'\) be given.
+On the other hand, even if \(X\) is not \(R\)-saturated, the set \(p^{-1}(p(X))\) is \(R\)-saturated.
+To see this, choose any \(x\in p^{-1}(p(X))\) and suppose any \(x'\) satisfying \(x\sim_{\tiny R} x'\) is given.
 Then

 \[x\sim_{\tiny R} x'\iff p(x)=p(x')\]

-and from the given assumption, \(p(x)\in p(X)\), so we obtain \(x'\in p^{-1}(p(X))\).
-Meanwhile, if \(X'\) is an \(R\)-saturated subset containing \(X\), then
+and since \(p(x)\in p(X)\) by the given assumption, we obtain \(x'\in p^{-1}(p(X))\).
+On the other hand, if \(X'\) is an \(R\)-saturated subset containing \(X\), then

 \[X'=p^{-1}(p(X'))\supseteq p^{-1}(p(X))\]

 so \(p^{-1}(p(X))\) is the smallest \(R\)-saturated subset containing \(X\).
-This is called the saturation of \(X\).
+We call this the saturation of \(X\).

-Canonical Decomposition
+Canonical decomposition

-Definition 6 For an equivalence relation \((R,A,A)\) and a function \(f\) with domain \(A\), \(f\) is compatible with \(R\) if the unary relation \(y=f(x)\) with respect to \(x\) is compatible with \(R\).
+Definition 6 For an equivalence relation \((R,A,A)\) and a function \(f\) with domain \(A\), we say that \(f\) is compatible with \(R\) if the unary relation \(y=f(x)\) in \(x\) is compatible with \(R\).

-Proposition 7 Consider an equivalence relation \((R,A,A)\) and the canonical projection \(p:A\rightarrow A/R\).
+Proposition 7 Consider an equivalence relation \((R,A,A)\) and the canonical \(p:A\rightarrow A/R\).
 Then \(f:A\rightarrow B\) is compatible with \(R\) if and only if there exists \(h:A/R\rightarrow B\) such that \(f=h\circ p\).

-That is, the following diagram commutes:
+That is, the following diagram commutes.

 induced_injection

-In this case, \(h\) is uniquely determined by a section \(s\) of \(p\) as \(h=f\circ s\).
+In this case, \(h\) is uniquely determined by a section \(s\) of \(p\) via \(h=f\circ s\).

 canonical_decomposition

-Here \(\tilde{f}\) is the function obtained by restricting the codomain of \(f\) to \(f(A)\), and \(j\) is the canonical injection.
-From the commutativity of the diagram above, we obtain the equation
+Here \(\tilde{f}\) is the function obtained by restricting the codomain \(F\) of \(f\) to \(f(A)\), and \(j\) is the canonical injection.
+From the commutativity of the above diagram, we obtain the equation

 \[f=j\circ\tilde{f}=j\circ h\circ p\]

-If \(h(t)=h(t')\) for some \(t, t'\in A/R\), then for \(x\in t\) and \(x'\in t'\), we have \(f(x)=f(x')\), so \(x\sim_{\tiny R}x'\), and therefore \(t=t'\), making \(h\) an injective function.
-But since the codomain of \(h\) is restricted to the range of \(f\), \(h\) is also a surjective function.
-Therefore, \(h\) is a bijection, and the above equation is called the canonical decomposition of \(f\).
+If \(h(t)=h(t')\) for some \(t, t'\in A/R\), then for \(x\in t\), \(x'\in t'\) we have \(f(x)=f(x')\), so \(x\sim_{\tiny R}x'\), and thus \(t=t'\), which shows that \(h\) is injective.
+However, since the codomain of \(h\) is restricted to the image of \(f\), \(h\) is also surjective.
+Therefore \(h\) is bijective, and we call the above equation the canonical decomposition of \(f\).

 Additionally, suppose an equivalence relation \(S\) is given on the codomain \(B\).
-Then we first obtain the following diagram:
+Then we first obtain the following diagram.

 induced_mapping_of_equivalence

-If \(q\circ f\) is compatible with \(R\), then \(f\) is said to be \((R,S)\)-compatible.
+If \(q\circ f\) is compatible with \(R\), then we say that \(f\) is \((R,S)\)-compatible.
 By Proposition 7, this is equivalent to the existence of \(h:A/R\rightarrow B/S\) such that \(h\circ p=q\circ f\).

-Preimage of an Equivalence Relation
+Preimage of an equivalence relation

-Let a function \(f:A\rightarrow B\) be given, and consider an equivalence relation \((S,B,B)\) and the canonical projection \(p:B\rightarrow B/S\).
+Let a function \(f:A\rightarrow B\) be given, and consider the equivalence relation \((S,B,B)\) and the canonical \(p:B\rightarrow B/S\).

 inverse_image_of_equivalence